-Students should normally have achieved at least five GCSEs at grade 9-4.
+Students should normally have achieved at least five GCSEs at grade 9-4 (including English and Mathematics).
 It is not necessary to have studied Business at GCSE to take A Level (and most students haven’t).

-Three exams taken in your final year comprising of multiple choice questions, short answer questions and unseen case studies with emphasis on essay-style questions to develop strong analytical and evaluative skills.
+– Three 2-hour exams taken in your final year; multiple choice questions, short answer questions and unseen case studies with essay-style questions.

 One textbook for the entire two year course which costs £35.

 Optional revision guide around £15.

 Past students on this course successfully progress onto employment or onto degree courses such as Business Studies, Business Management, Marketing, Human Resouces, Accounting, Business Enterprise and Management Studies, as well as a range of combined degree subjects.